MGM National Harbor: Casino And Sports Betting Overview

 MGM National Harbor is the largest and most successful Maryland casino.
-Its excellent location on the harbor, just across the river from Alexandria, and a short drive from the nation’s capital certainly help.
-However, what keeps customers coming back to National Harbor is the state’s largest selection of slots and table games.
+Its excellent location on the harbor, just across the river from Alexandria and a short drive from Washington, DC, certainly helps.
+However, what keeps customers coming back is the state’s largest selection of slots and table games.

 With a massive 125,000 square-foot gaming floor, MGM National Harbor has space for thousands of slot titles and an astonishing 200 table games.
 More than just casino gaming, the property offers a little something for everyone.
-Think of it less as a regional casino and more as a destination resort in a Las Vegas property style.
+Think of it less as a regional casino and more as a Las Vegas-style destination resort.
 There are several restaurants, high-end shopping, harbor access, and a hotel with a spa and other amenities.

 Phone number: (844) 646-6847

 Retail sportsbook: Yes

 Online sportsbook: Yes

 Poker room: Yes, 46 tables with a high limit area

 Hotel: Yes, with 300 rooms